tegola-hubs/tegola-hubs.github.com/news/index.md

 * In June 2008 The BBC did a programme on the Tegola project.
 Here are some clips from it.

-   * [The head of BT Scotland] pronounces Tegola "not robust".
+   * [The head of BT Scotland], Brendan Dick, pronounces Tegola "not robust".
 Since that programme was made, the downtime of Tegola on West Knoydart has been about 3 days;  BT telephones have been down for over 3 weeks.